Mongla Upazila: Administration

 Mongla thana was established in 1976 and was turned into an upazila in 1983.

 Mongla Upazila is divided into Mongla Municipality and six union parishads: Burirdanga, Chandpi, Chila, Mithakhali, Suniltala, and Sundarban.
 The union parishads are subdivided into 32 mauzas and 76 villages.

 Mongla Municipality is subdivided into 9 wards and 13 mahallas.

 Education

 The literacy rate is 42.80%, comprising 49.6% among males, and 34.2% among females.
-The educational institutions comprise four colleges, 20 high schools, a junior school, 32 government primary schools, 29 non-government primary schools, five satellite schools and 18 madrasas, the most noted of which is St Pauls High School.
+The educational institutions comprise four colleges, 20 high schools, a junior school, 32 government primary schools, 29 non-government primary schools, five satellite schools and 18 madrasas, the most noted of which is Saint Paul's High School.
 It was established in 1954 by Italian missionaries.
-After that, Freedom Fighter Father Marino Rigon dedicated his whole career for this, and he was laid to rest in Mongla too.
+After that, Freedom Fighter Father Marino Rigon dedicated his whole career for this, and he was buried in Mongla too.

 According to Banglapedia, Mongla Bandar Secondary School, founded in 1987, is a notable secondary school.